Iultin: Post-Soviet period

 Iultin was a key element of the Chukotkan economy during Soviet times.
 The port of Egvekinot provided the means to transport the tin and tungsten mined in Iultin to the wider world, and the village of Amguema was the base of the reindeer herding sovkhoz, which provided meat for the inhabitants of all the settlements along the Iultin-Egvekinot road.
 Iultin was a highly valued resource during Soviet times, with the mines on a list of the top one hundred most strategically valuable resources in the whole country.

 However, following the collapse of the Soviet Union, the eradication of a centrally planned economy and the advent of private markets, the true cost of the Iultin mines was revealed, and it was not economically viable to extract and transport the metals there.
-A government decree was issued in December 1995 by the then Prime Minister, Victor Chernomyrdin, to formalize the liquidation of the settlement.
+A government decree was issued in December 1995 by Prime Minister Victor Chernomyrdin, to formalize the liquidation of the settlement.
 The settlement was officially abolished in 1995, with the industrial plants closed in May of that year, all utilities (water, gas and heating) cut off in June, and all but a handful of people removed before the first winter snowfalls in September.
 Although other sources suggest that the settlement was only fully shut down by the Chukotkan regional administration in 1996, and that the shutdown was completed with all services cut off before a number of residents had been able to move away.

 The population table below shows the impact on the settlement as a result of the closure of the mines.